MicrosoftDocs/cpp-docs/docs/preprocessor/float-control.md

 #pragma float_control(except, off)
 #pragma fenv_access(off)
 #pragma float_control(precise, off)
-// The following line is needed on Itanium processors
-#pragma fp_contract(on)
 ```

  To go from fast model to a strict model with the `float_control` pragma, use the following code: